Division of labour: Augustine of Hippo

 A simile used by Augustine of Hippo shows that the division of labour was practised and understood in late Imperial Rome.
 In a brief passage of his The City of God, Augustine seems to be aware of the role of different social layers in the production of goods, like household (familiae), corporations (collegia) and the state.

+Medieval Muslim scholars

+The division of labour was discussed by multiple medieval Persian scholars.
+They considered the division of labour between members of a household, between members of society and between nations.
+For Nasir al-Din al-Tusi and al-Ghazali the division of labour was necessary and useful.
+The similarity of the examples provided by these scholars with those provided by Adam Smith (such as al-Ghazali's needle factory and Tusi's claim that exchange, and by extension the division of labour, are the consequences of the human reasoning capability and that no animals have been observed to exchange one bone for another) led some scholars to conjecture that Smith was influenced by the medieval Persian scholarship.

 Modern theories

 William Petty

-Sir William Petty was the first modern writer to take note of the division of labour, showing its existence and usefulness in Dutch shipyards.
+Sir William Petty was the first modern writer to take note of the division of labour, showing its has worth in existence and usefulness in Dutch shipyards.
 Classically, the workers in a shipyard would build ships as units, finishing one before starting another.
 But the Dutch had it organised with several teams each doing the same tasks for successive ships.
 People with a particular task to do must have discovered new methods that were only later observed and justified by writers on political economy.

 Petty also applied the principle to his survey of Ireland.
 His breakthrough was to divide up the work so that large parts of it could be done by people with no extensive training.